 When you are breastfeeding, you may feel less interested in sex because of changes in your hormones.
 This is normal.
+Some women do not lose interest in sex.
+This is also normal.
 Most women find their usual interest in sex returns gradually, over the year after childbirth.